 \section{{Numerical computation of global bifurcations of the fast system}}

-{In this section, we characterize the bifurcations of the fast system numerically, and particularly focus on the presence of periodic orbits and their bifurcations.
-Saddle-node and Hopf bifurcations are indeed characterized analytically in section~\ref{sec:fastHopf}, and found that the system undergoes a generic subcritical BT bifurcation in section~\ref{sec:BT}.
-Using the universal unfolding of this bifurcation, we know that the system has a curve of saddle-homoclinic bifurcations, corresponding to unstable homoclinic loops, and dispose of a local equivalent of the curve close to $y=2/3$ and $J\tau=1$, given by the quadratic curve $\{y=2/3-98/25 (J\tau-1)^2/\tau, J\tau>1\}$. } In order to understand the global fast dynamics away from the BT bifurcation, we need to continue curves of homoclinic loops, which is very complex mathematically and {a delicate numerical task}.
+Analytical methods have allowed characterizing all local codimension {one} bifurcation curves (saddle-node and Hopf bifurcations) and a codimension {two} BT bifurcation.
+From these bifurcations emerge families of periodic orbits and homoclinic cycles that we characterize numerically in the present section.
+Universal unfolding of the BT bifurcation {discussed} in section~\ref{sec:BT} provides us with a local equivalent of the curve close to $y=2/3$ and $J\tau=1$, given by the quadratic curve~\eqref{eq:SadHom}.
+In order to understand the global fast dynamics away from the BT bifurcation, we need to continue curves of homoclinic loops, which is very complex mathematically and {a delicate numerical task}.
 Here, aided by numerical simulations performed using XPPAut, we obtained a relatively simple bifurcation picture (represented schematically in Figure~\ref{fig:FastBifs}), that may be explained through simple, two-dimensional representations of a virtual phase plane given by $(x_{t},x_{t-\tau})$ (Figure~\ref{fig:Phases}).
 These phase portraits suggest that the dynamics of~\eqref{eq:FhNdelay} is essentially two-dimensional, which would suggest\footnote{The proof of existence of such a manifold is beyond the scope of this paper.} the existence of an inertial manifold possibly described by the two variables $x(t)$ and $x(t-\tau)$.